desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 ##### SendTip
 With the `SentTip` message the user can send a tip to another user though the handle of a linked centralized application.
+In case that there are more than 1 address linked to the same application with the `owner_index` field the user can select the address that will receive the tip, if this is `None` will be picked the oldest linked address.
 The `MessageInfo` fields contains:
 * the funds necessary to cover the fees plus the tip amount specified inside the `funds` field
 * the sender identified by the `sender` field